biplovgautam/Evoza/README.md

 ## Contributions

 All team members contributed to the development of the Evoza Web Browser.
-Special thanks to [Your Name] for leading the team as the Scrum Master.
+Special thanks to Biplov Gautam for leading the team as the Scrum Master.

 ## License